I wrote a mission statement on the first page of my blogging plan.

 So, defining target audiences is a must in a blog mission statement.

-Related: How to define your target audience?
+Read More: How to identify your target audience?

 3. What Do Your Readers Need (The Problem)?